intel/transfer-learning/notebooks/image_classification/tlk_api_tf_image_classification/README.md

 1. Export
 1. Post-training quantization

+`TLK_TF_Transfer_Learning_and_Graph_Optimization.ipynb`  performs the following steps:
+1. Import dependencies
+1. Get the model
+1. Get the dataset
+1. Prepare the dataset
+1. Evaluate using the original model
+1. Transfer learning
+1. Evaluate using the trained model
+1. Export
+1. Graph Optimization

-## Running the notebook
+## Running the notebooks

-To run the notebook, follow the instructions to setup the [TensorFlow notebook environment](/notebooks#tensorflow-environment).
+To run the notebooks, follow the instructions to setup the [TensorFlow notebook environment](/notebooks#tensorflow-environment).

 ## References